python/typing/docs/spec/glossary.rst

       A :term:`fully static type` ``B`` is a subtype of a fully static type ``A`` if and only if the set of possible runtime values represented by ``B`` is a subset of the set of possible runtime values represented by ``A``.
-For nominal types (classes), subtyping is defined by inheritance.
-      For structural types (see :ref:`Protocols`, :ref:`TypedDict`), subtyping is defined by a shared set of attributes/methods or keys.
+For :term:`nominal` types (classes), subtyping is defined by inheritance.
+For :term:`structural` types, subtyping is defined by a shared set of attributes/methods or keys.
 Subtype is the inverse of :term:`supertype`.
 See :ref:`type-system-concepts`.

    supertype
       A :term:`fully static type` ``A`` is a supertype of a fully static type